tmorse305/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

 			- `"id":` ISY node ID - Can be anything you like, but ISY restricts to alphanumeric characters only and underline, no special characters, maximum 14 symbols.
 			- `"type":` One of the following:
 				- *switch* - For basic sonoff power switch.
-				- *sensor* - For nodemcu multisensor (see link in thread).
+				- *sensor* - For nodemcu multi-sensor (see link in thread).
                 - *flag* - For your device to send a condition to ISY {OK,NOK,LO,HI,ERR,IN,OUT,UP,DOWN,TRIGGER,ON,OFF,---}
-				- *TempHumid* - For DHT21, DHT22, AM2301, AM2302, AM2321 sensors. * see details below
+				- *TempHumid* - For AM2301, AM2302, AM2321, DHT21, DHT22,  sensors. * see details below
 				- *Temp* - For DS18B20 sensors. * see details below
 				- *TempHumidPress* - Supports the BME280 sensors.
 				- *distance* - Supports HC-SR04 Ultrasonic Sensor.